Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/02 - local setup.md

-# Step 1: Set Up Your Local Workspace
+# Set Up Your Local Workspace

 Before you can contribute to PySkillz, you’ll need your own copy of the repository to work on.
 Here’s how: